51Degrees/documentation/src/features/usagesharing.md

 this evidence to ensure that our data is up-to-date, comprehensive, and continues to provide accurate results.

+A specific set of evidence must be seen a number of times, from a number of sources to be deemed reliable enough to contribute to the data file.

 @dotfile usagesharing.gvdot

 # How to enable usage sharing